-These truly remarkable looking snakes are a pair of RHINOCEROS RAT SNAKES which in the wild can be found in subtropical rainforests from northern Vietnam to southern China.
+This truly remarkable looking snake is a RHINOCEROS RAT SNAKE, which in the wild can be found in subtropical rainforests from northern Vietnam to southern China.

 The common name of green unicorn is certainly suitable when they are mature, or approaching maturity, but they do in fact start out in life a fairly bland grey/brown colour.
-Here are some pictures I took when I first bought these snakes as babies in February 2013:
+Here are some pictures I took when I first bought Pinocchio as a baby in February 2013:

-I had been wanting to keep this species of snake for many years so it was very exciting when, in late February 2013, I stumbled upon an advertisement for this gorgeous pair.
-They are unrelated and were captive bred in two different European countries (Estonia and Germany) but were being sold by a UK breeder who had bought them for himself but then had a change of mind.
-I was more than happy to be in the right place at the right time to have them from him!
+I had been wanting to keep this species for many years so it was very exciting when, in late February 2013, I stumbled upon an advertisement for this gorgeous snake.
+He was captive bred in Estonia but was being sold by a UK breeder who had bought him for himself but then had a change of mind.
+I was more than happy to be in the right place at the right time to have him!

-As they grow they develop more of a silvery-grey colouration as you can see here, these pictures having been taken around 4-5 months after the ones above:
+As the species grows they develop more of a silvery-grey colouration as you can see here, these pictures having been taken around 4-5 months after the ones above:

 As adults their colouration is absolutely spectactular by comparison to their juvenile colours!